danschmidt5189/lbrs-rest/README.md

 2. Rendering views on requests for "text/html".
 3. Rendering partials on requests for "text/partial+html".
 4. Rendering json/xml/etc. on other requests.
+5. Setting the status code based on the state of the resource.
+(E.g. 422 if the resource `hasErrors()`.)

 (This is inspired by `Responders` in Ruby on Rails 4.)